It's Trad, Dad!

 It's Trad, Dad!
-(1962), known in the U.S. as Ring-A-Ding Rhythm, is a British musical comedy featuring performances by a variety of Dixieland jazz bands and rock-and-roll singers.
+(U.S. title: Ring-A-Ding Rhythm) is a 1962 British musical comedy film directed by Richard Lester in his feature directorial debut.
+It stars singer and actress Helen Shapiro alongside Craig Douglas, John Leyton, the Brook Brothers, and Chubby Checker, among other rock-and-roll singers, as well as several Dixieland jazz bands.
 The film was one of the first produced by Amicus Productions, a company known predominantly for horror films.
-It was director Richard Lester's first feature film.

 Plot

-Craig (Craig Douglas) and Helen (Helen Shapiro, then 15 years old) are teenagers who enjoy the latest trend of traditional jazz along with their friends.
+Craig and Helen are teenagers who enjoy the latest trend of traditional jazz along with their friends.
 The local mayor and a group of adults dislike the trend and move to have the jukebox in the coffee shop silenced.

 With the help of an omniscient narrator, Craig and Helen try to find a disc jockey and organize a show to popularize the music.
 Their travels take them where the music is: nightclubs, TV studios, and recording companies.
 They eventually get to see disc jockey Pete Murray and persuade him to attend and arrange for several jazz bands to perform.
 Murray recruits two other deejays, David Jacobs and Alan Freeman, to join the party.
 The mayor, upon hearing the news of the upcoming performance, decides to stop the performers' bus by any means necessary.

 When the show is scheduled to start, Craig and Helen find that their disc jockey and musicians have not yet arrived, so they perform themselves and are well received by the crowd.
 The bands' bus manages to evade a series of obstacles set up by the local police, and they arrive and put on the show for the BBC television cameras.
 The film ends with everyone enjoying the music, including the mayor who has been easily persuaded to take the credit for having arranged a successful show.